Back to blog

 Target intent: informational.

-Each section: 1-line summary of what it covers + 1 supporting stat
+For each section: a one-line summary of what it covers plus one supporting

-or example to include.
-Include FAQ section with 5 questions.
+stat or example to include.
+End with an FAQ section of five questions.

 3. Meta description rewriter

-Rewrite this meta description to: under 160 chars, include keyword
+Rewrite this meta description so it's under 160 characters, includes the

 Original: [paste].
-Output 5 variants ranked by predicted CTR.
+Output five variants ranked by predicted click-through rate.

-Write a 40-60 word direct answer designed to capture position 0.
+Write a 40-60 word direct answer designed to capture position zero.

-Include the query phrasing in the first sentence.
+Use the exact query phrasing in the first sentence, then provide three

 5. Title tag A/B variants

-brand at end.
-Tone variations: 3 informational, 3 curiosity-driven,
+brand at the end.
+Tone mix: 3 informational, 3 curiosity-driven,

 6. Internal linking suggestions

-Identify 5 internal linking opportunities.
-Output as table:
+Identify five internal-linking opportunities.
+Output as a table:

 source post, target post, suggested anchor text, rationale.